On Asymptotics of Optimal Stopping Times: Computing behaviour

 Assume that $y_n$ is drawn from a continuous pdf $f(y)$, which has unbounded support in the positive direction.
-This function has a cumulative distribution function (cdf) $F(y)$.
-As we will be particularly interested in the asymptotic behaviour of the tail of the cdf, we define $h(y) = 1-F(y)$ for notational convenience.
-We restrict our attention to distributions with $h(y) = o(y^{-1})$ in the large-$y$ limit, which corresponds to pdfs having upper tails that satisfy $f(y) = o(y^{-2})$ as $y \rightarrow \infty$.

-We note that if $h(y)$ decays exponentially as $y \rightarrow \infty$, this implies that $f(y)$ must also decay exponentially in this limit.
-A similar observation is true for algebraically-decaying $h(y)$ as $y \rightarrow \infty$, which must arise from $f(y)$ with algebraically decaying behaviour in this limit, or heavy-tailed distributions.
-These two cases must be studied separately.
+This function has a cumulative distribution function (cdf) $F(y)$, and a complementary cumulative distribution function (ccdf) $h(y) = 1-F(y)$.